luca1337/chess/README.md

 > 5) F5 to launch with debugger or feel free to run it from it's folder!

 # Features:
-- Castling: Support castling from both sides (long && short castling
+- Castling: Supported Castling from both sides (long && short Castling)
-- Enpassant: Support Enpassant
+- Enpassant: Supported.
-- Pawn promotion: Everytime a pawn reaches the opposite, you can choose to promote your pawn.
+- Pawn promotion: Supported: everytime a pawn reaches the opposite side of the board, you can choose to promote your pawn.

 # Notes:
-I Wrote this code from scratch and i didn't use any kind of graph search algorithm for the king.
-In some situation that i couldn't test it could be blocked without any available moves.
+Since i wrote this game from scratch without implementing any kind of special graph search algorithm, The king's Checkmate algorithm may not work properly in some situation that i couldn't test.

+Have Fun!

 ----------------------------------------------------------------------------